USA / Japan · c. 1972–present (golden age: 1983–1995)

 Iconic pixel art works include: Super Mario Bros. sprites (Nintendo, 1985); Space Invaders (Taito, 1978); Chrono Trigger (Square, 1995); The Legend of Zelda: A Link to the Past (1991); Minecraft (Mojang, 2011).

 Generate unique pixel art SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.